 - Require companies to delete any personal information they’ve stored

-- Opt-out of data sales to third-party vendors
+- Opt out of data sales to third-party vendors

-Who Must Comply with DSAR Regulations?
+Who Must Comply With DSAR Regulations?

 When a consumer submits a data subject access request to a company within the jurisdiction of a data privacy law, the company is legally obligated to complete and respond to the request to the extent of the applicable law.

 Does your company need to worry about the DSAR process?
-Review the following list of common data privacy laws to determine your business’s legal obligations for a DSAR response:
+Review the following list of common data privacy to determine your business’s legal obligations for a DSAR response:

-- GDPR — The General Data Protection Regulation (GDPR) law was established in 2018.
+- GDPR — The General Data Protection Regulation (GDPR) was established in 2018.
 GDPR compliance is extremely important as It remains one of the most nuanced, ironclad data privacy laws in the world, and stipulates legal obligations for both EU-based companies and businesses collecting information from EU residents.

-How Much Time Do You Have to Respond to a DSAR?
+How Much Time Do You Have To Respond to a DSAR?

 Who Can Conduct a DSAR?